 Residential Treatment Level I is a 24-hour service.
-Family home settings are licensed under the Division of Social Services (131-D) or equivalent federally recognized tribal code or operated by Indian Health Services.
+Family home settings are licensed under the Division of Social Services (131-D).

 Resiliency/Environmental Intervention

 This service to support the youth in gaining the skills necessary to step-down to lower level of care.